Metadata & The Details Panel

 Here are a few screen caps to show how BaseHead and MediaBay Translate fields

-(version 4.x screenshot, Extra compatible fields have been added in version 5.x)
+(version 4.x screenshot, Extra compatible fields have been added in more recent versions)

 BaseHead -> Nuendo

 Curious to know more how Basehead reads/Writes <Steinberg> iXML?